innomotics/brand-experience/packages/webdocs/docs/components/inno-radio/readme.md

   <TabItem value="Angular" label="Angular">
     The component is compatible with the Angular reactive form.

-    Optional required state or validator can be added if control is required.
+    Validator can be added if control is required.

     ```html
     <form [formGroup]="form">